 We came in through the garage and kitchen, so no one heard the front door.
 With the blindfold on, he guided me all the way up until we reached his room.
 We had to whisper and be really quiet on the way so as not to wake anybody up.
 When we reached the centre of his bedroom, he removed the blindfold.

 I got it, it was a big, impressive room, but I didn’t understand the point of the blindfold.
 Anyway, we spent the night there.

 The next morning there was a knock at the door.

-Maanav was late for work and his mother was tapping at his door, calling him to get moving.
+Maanav was late for work, and it was his mother tapping at his door, calling him to get moving.

 His plan was to say that he wasn’t feeling well so that I could hide in the room until everybody in the house had gone to work or school and his grandmother and mother were in a different part of the house doing their daily chores or prayers.
 The house was so big, it would be easy to sneak me out again unnoticed.
-But his mother was suspicious; why was he late, why was the door locked.
-She was persistent with her knocking, calling at Maanav to open the door.
+But his mother was suspicious; why was he late today? why was the door locked?
+She was persistent with her knocking and calling Maanav to open the door.

 I held my breath.

 Maanav unlocked the door.